Pulled Pork Sliders

 The recipe for my homemade BBQ Rub and Homemade BBQ Sauce are included on the printable recipe card.

 Place in a large crockpot and add 2 cups of water to the bottom.
-Cover with lid and cook on low for 12 hours or until pork is tender enough to pull apart with forks.
-May cook on high 7-8 hours if desired instead.
-Prepare BBQ sauce.
-Make a double or triple amount for this meat.
+Cover with lid and cook on low for 12 hours or 7-8 hours on high.

 Remove to a platter or pan after cooking.
 Should be falling off the